fabiotosi92/Diffusion4RobustDepth/README.md

 ## :clapper: Introduction

 We present a novel approach designed to address the complexities posed by challenging, out-of-distribution data in the single-image depth estimation task.
-Our method leverages cutting-edge conditioned diffusion models to generate new, user-defined scenes with a comprehensive set of challenges and associated depth information.
+Our method leverages cutting-edge text-to-image diffusion models with depth-aware control to generate new, user-defined scenes with a comprehensive set of challenges and associated depth information.

 **Key Contributions:**
-- Pioneering use of diffusion models to address single-image depth estimation challenges
+- Pioneering use of text-to-image diffusion models with depth-aware control to address single-image depth estimation challenges
 - A knowledge distillation approach that enhances the robustness of existing monocular depth estimation models in challenging out-of-distribution settings
 - The first unified framework that simultaneously tackles multiple challenges (e.g. adverse weather and non-Lambertian)